partigabor/aromatica-old/database/output/md/chile_gen.md

 title = "Chile"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "Very hot and finely tapering pepper of special pungency, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica. " weight = 10
+description = "The fruits of Capsicum annuum and other species, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.

+, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.

+According to WordNet: Very hot and finely tapering pepper of special pungency.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"